VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ### Classification by count and size
-An illustration displaying three data frames containing the spatial distribution of different categories of features.
-The first frame displays different hatches depending on counts while the two remaining data frames display features by size and volume.
+An illustration displaying three data frames containing the spatial distribution of different categories of features in the excavation area of a site.
+The first frame (left) displays different hatches depending on times a flour was replastered while the two remaining data frames classify  features by size and volume.

 ![image alt](images/Floors_Hearths_Storage_all_mod.jpg?raw=true)